democracyworks/didor/README.md

     1. `docker run -d --name wildfly your-wildfly-image`
 1. `docker build -t your-image-tag .`
 1. `docker run --link wildfly:wildfly -d your-image-tag`

+## TODO

+1. Put a permissive license on this.
+1. Build the .war on demand if it's missing and there's a linked wildfly container.
+1. Create a leiningen template that pre-installs this script and its Clojure dependencies.